EulerDisciple/vtm_descent_repo/scenarios/06_The_Manor_and_the_Mirror/06_the_manor_and_the_mirror.md

 Two open side doors: one left, one right.

 Exits:
+Describe the entrancehall and the 3 options for path forward.

-Left Wing → The Gallery of Lies
+Left Wing → Describe a door fitting the theme of the Gallery of Lies; do not name what it is called.

-Right Wing → The Library of the Vein
+Right Wing → Describe a door fitting the theme of the Library of Vein; do not name what it is called.

-Stairwell (locked magically—only opens once certain triggers are met)
+Stairwell → Upon investigation characters find it is locked magically—only opens once certain triggers are met.

 ### PATH A – Left Wing: Gallery of Lies